subsecondtdd/subsecondtdd.org/Intro.md

 ## Who is it for?

-Sub-Second TDD is for competent programmers who are completely empowered to influence the architecture of the system under development.
+Honeycomb architecture means frequently adapting the design of the complete system, so it only makes sense for competent programmers who are completely empowered to influence the architecture of the system under development.

-## What it's not

-Sub-Second TDD is not...

-* like traditional TDD because it isn't focused on units like modules or functions.
-* like BDD because it's not about language and syntax.
-* exactly like acceptance testing because it's not about acceptability.
-* a silver bullet.

 ## Starting from scratch

 Let's say you've designed the first version of a guestbook app and you've settled on a database-backed web app architecture with some client-side code: an isomorphic single page web app, if you like.
-A system test would against this kind of stack would usually:
+A fully-integrated high-level test would therefore:

 1. Start a database server hosting an empty database
 2. Start a web server hosting your web app
 3. Launch a browser running your client-side code

-Although these layers look very different you notice that all three effectively satisfy the exact same role, from the perspective of any test:
+Although these layers look very different, you notice that all three effectively satisfy the exact same role, from the perspective of any test:

     Guestbook
     * add visitor